Southern District of New York

 EminiFX User Claims and User Portal 2.0

-The Proposed Plan will finalize how EminiFX user claims are calculated.
+The Plan finalized how EminiFX user claims are calculated.
 EminiFX user claims are going to consist of the Verified and Accepted deposit transactions on your User Portal Transaction Log.
 Similarly, the Verified and Accepted withdrawal transactions on your User Portal Transaction Log will be used to calculate the amount of your distribution.
 The transactions represent actual funds into EminiFX, and actual funds out of EminiFX.

 The Receiver expects to launch User Portal 2.0 around October 2024.
 The website and log-in information will be the same, but the transactions will be updated to show the result of the Receiver’s initial review.
 All users will be given the opportunity to provide payment information in User Portal 2.0, which the Receiver will use for any distributions that are made to that user.
 Users with transaction disputes will also be given opportunities to resolve those disputes (see below for more detail).
 Users will receive further instructions about User Portal 2.0 at a later date.